Norberto Raffo

-Norberto Raffo (27 April 1939 – 16 December 2008) was an Argentine football striker.
-He was born in the city of Avellaneda in the Buenos Aires Province of Argentina.
-He was the Copa Libertadores de América Topscorer in Copa Libertadores 1967 with 14 goals for eventual champions Racing Club, the second highest total ever achieved in a single Copa Libertadores season.
+Norberto Santiago Raffo (27 April 1939 – 16 December 2008) was an Argentine footballer who played as a striker.
+He was the Copa Libertadores de América Topscorer in Copa Libertadores 1967 with 14 goals for eventual champions Racing Club, the third highest total ever achieved in a single Copa Libertadores season.

 Playing career

-Raffo played for both of the Avellaneda giants Independiente and Racing Club winning major titles with both teams.
+Raffo was born in the city of Avellaneda in the Buenos Aires Province of Argentina.
+He played for both of the Avellaneda giants Independiente and Racing Club winning major titles with both teams.

 He is best remembered by the fans of Banfield for scoring 68 goals in 180 games for the club between 1960 and 1966, making him the 3rd top scorer in the club's history.